TrafficGuard/typedai/docs/docs/cli.md

 Then from any folder you can run commands like:

-`ss query what test frameworks does this repository use`
+`ai query 'what test frameworks does this repository use'`

 Where *query* is the TypedAI package.json script.
 For all the examples in the CLI scripts section above you can replace `npm run` with `ai`